This page will help you find a hotel in Athens

 restaurant was great.
 Good AC, big lobby

 and great location too.
 The King George which is between the Grande Bretagne and the Athens Plaza is a good choice too unless there is a noisy demonstration going on in which case you may rather be elsewhere.
+Anyway there have not been that many demonstrations lately so staying in Syntagma is a great idea if

 The Royal Olympic Hotel